aragon/protocol/docs/4-entry-points/4-guardians-registry.md

 ## 4.4.
 Guardians Registry

 The `GuardiansRegistry` module is in charge of handling the guardians activity and mainly the different states of their staked balances.
-This module is in the one handling all the staking/unstaking logic for the guardians, all the ANT staked into the Protocol is held by the registry.
+This module is in the one handling all the staking/unstaking logic for the guardians, all the ANT staked into the Court is held by the registry.

 ### 4.4.1.
 Constructor